 They will also tell you that it is way easier to make a daily commitment than it is to make a weekly or monthly commitment to going to the gym.

-If it was yesterday, then you are still on a high gear.
+If it was yesterday, then you are still in high gear.
 There is a great chance that you will work on them today as well.

 So here are my 4 ways in which you can create and keep your momentum up when working on your goals.